 There is no national database for driving records.
 If an applicant has moved in the past few years, you may want to pull an MVR report on them in their current and previous state of residence to get a clearer picture of their driving history.

 How far back an MVR report will go will depend on a couple of factors.
 The biggest one is the state from which you receive the report.
 On average, an MVR report will go back at least three years, but some states give you seven to 10 years of history.

 States have different look-back periods depending on the type of action or offense being reported.
 For example, the California DMV reports collisions on an MVR report for three years, except collisions involving commercial vehicles, which are reported for 10 years.
 Similarly, there are different look-back periods for standard moving violation convictions, DUIs and moving-violation convictions obtained in a commercial vehicle.
 A California MVR report could go back anywhere from three years to 55 years depending on whether the driver had a more standard driving history or one with major commercial violations.

 Most employers choose a background check service to help them run MVR reports.
 This is usually the most efficient and convenient option, especially since most background check providers will be able to run MVR reports, criminal background checks, education verification and any other forms of background reporting you want to obtain.
-If you need to find a service, check out our list of the best background check services.
 Choosing a trusted provider can help you ensure that you are running reports in a compliant manner while also streamlining the preemployment background check process.

 You can also get an MVR report from your state’s DMV office.
 The process varies slightly depending on the state.
 Typically, an employee must sign a DMV form that authorizes you to obtain a copy of their MVR report.
 This option may be cheaper than using a background check service, but it is also typically less efficient.